WillMcDonald25/project_3_group2/README.md

     A dashboard page with multiple charts that all reference the same data.
 ## Visualizations
 - A minimum of three unique views present the data.
-- Multiple user-driven interactions (such as dropdowns, filters, or a zoom feature) are included on the final page.
+- Multiple user-driven interactions are included on the final page.
 - The final page displays visualizations in a clear, digestable manner.
 - The data story is easy to interpret for users of all levels
 ## Sources